lenincompres/domify/README.md

 /* Creates a main element with the domified structure.
 Returns this main element. */
 ```

-**Domify is agnostic about the order of the arguments that follow model scturture the (first one).
+**Domify is agnostic about the order of the arguments that follow the first one:
 A boolean is a flag to clear the element.
-A String is a the tag of a new element to create.
+A String is a the tag for a new element.
 An element is where it should be created.**

 You can call *domify* as an Element method.